“When something like a food pantry is established, you feel like there are people who want to support and help you succeed.” -Debbie

 This is the beauty of the food pantry: it’s a place that meets students needs, helps them, and provides community.
 It was started in January 2018 by the Associated Students of Boise State University (ASBSU).
 ASBSU saw a need — 40 percent of students at Boise State face food insecurity on a regular basis — and they worked with the Office of the Dean of Students to combat this problem.
 Between January and October 2018, more than 100 students used the pantry for a total of 251 visits, with more and more coming as students become aware.
 It has snack items, meal packages created by the campus dietician, toiletries, school supplies and groceries.

 Debbie’s kids love the snacks she brings home from the food pantry.
 She also recognizes how important it is for her children to see the support that Boise State provides.
-Her boys now know when they go to college and face challenges too, there are always other people and resources to assist them.
+Her boys now know when they go to college and face challenges too, there are always people and resources to assist them.